 Yesterday I shared a sausage and potato bake you could make for Mother’s Day or any other day.
 Here is the perfect accompaniment.
 A Chocolate Swirl Muffin Cake.
 I found the recipe over at the Mixing Bowl.
 It is a fun way to dress up a Betty Crocker chocolate chip muffin mix.
 I had some on my shelf that needed to be used and this was perfect.

 I also have a fabulous Mother’s Day giveaway.
 It’s a great Mother’s Day Family Night gift pack from Nestle.
-It includes a $25 gift card to amazon.com to order a movie or two of your choice, along with free coupons from Stouffer’s, Toll House Refrigerated Cookie Dough, Toll House Morsels, Nesquik, Ovaltine, Coffee-Mate, Wonka Exceptionals and Juicy Juice; as well as product from Raisinets and Wonka, with a $1.00 Wonka coupon, and a 30-day Glowelle kit.
+It includes a $25 gift card to amazon.com to order a movie or two of your choice.
+It also includes free coupons from Stouffer’s, Toll House Refrigerated Cookie Dough, Toll House Morsels, Nesquik, Ovaltine, Coffee-Mate, Wonka Exceptionals and Juicy Juice; as well as product from Raisinets and Wonka, with a $1.00 Wonka coupon, and a 30-day Glowelle kit.
 A great way for the family to celebrate with Mom!

-You can also enter the big giveaway for the the Mother’s Day to Remember Sweepstakes at nestlefamily.com and you can enter for a chance to win $10,000 dream prize package.
+You can also enter the big giveaway for the the Mother’s Day to Remember Sweepstakes at nestlefamily.com.
+You can enter for a chance to win $10,000 dream prize package.
 Be sure to click on the link to enter!